Harvard University Police Department

-The Harvard University Police Department (HUPD), a private police agency of Harvard University, is a full-service police department responsible for the safety and security of students, faculty, staff, and visitors at the university’s Cambridge and Boston campuses.
-The HUPD’s chief of police, since 1996, is Francis D. “Bud” Riley.
-The chief performs his duties under the direction of the university’s general counsel, Robert W. Iuliano.
+The Harvard University Police Department (HUPD) is a private police agency affiliated with Harvard University, a private Ivy League university in Cambridge, Massachusetts.
+It is a full-service police department responsible for the safety and security of Harvard students, faculty, staff, and visitors at the university’s Cambridge and Boston campuses.

+Since April 2021, Victor Clay is HUPD’s chief of police, who succeeded long-time chief Francis D. “Bud” Riley.
+The chief performs his duties under the direction of the university’s general counsel, Diane Lopez.